apache/pulsar/site2/docs/schema-understand.md

     The schema instance defines the schema that the consumer uses for decoding messages received from a broker.

 2. The consumer connects to the broker with the `SchemaInfo` extracted from the passed-in schema instance.

-3. The broker looks up the schema in the schema storage to check if it is already a registered schema.

-4. If yes, the broker skips the schema validation since it is a known schema, and returns the schema version to the consumer.
+3. The broker determines whether the topic has one of them (a schema/data/a local consumer and a local producer).

+4. If a topic does not have all of them (a schema/data/a local consumer and a local producer):

+      * If `isAllowAutoUpdateSchema` sets to **true**, then the consumer registers a schema and it is connected to a broker.

+      * If `isAllowAutoUpdateSchema` sets to **false**, then the consumer is rejected to connect to a broker.

+5. If a topic has one of them (a schema/data/a local consumer and a local producer), then the schema compatibility check is performed.

-5. If no, the broker validates the schema based on the schema compatibility check strategy defined for the topic.
+      * If the schema passes the compatibility check, then the consumer is connected to the broker.

-6. If the schema is compatible, the broker stores it and returns the schema version to the consumer.
+      * If the schema does not pass the compatibility check, then the consumer is rejected to connect to the broker.

-7. If the schema is incompatible, the consumer will be disconnected.

-8. The consumer receives the messages from the broker.
+6. The consumer receives messages from the broker.

-    If the schema used by the consumer supports schema versioning (for example, AVRO schema), the consumer fetches the  `SchemaInfo` of the version tagged in messages, and use the passed-in schema and the schema tagged in messages to decode the messages.
+    If the schema used by the consumer supports schema versioning (for example, AVRO schema), the consumer fetches the `SchemaInfo` of the version tagged in messages and uses the passed-in schema and the schema tagged in messages to decode the messages.